 As you may know from my previous blog on phonics, I like to give practical and relatable examples to my students to help them better understand objectives.
 Modeling how to read fluently is crucial (Thus the reason it's important to read to children often).
 I model fluency by first telling students that we "read the way we talk."
 We...don't...talk...like...this," so we want our words to flow smoothly when we read.
 We don't stop in between sounds or words, and when we read we don't stop either.
 (But please give students grace in this area.
 Fluency is something that must be practiced consistently.
 Using the same reader over and over will help with speed and reading with expression).

 From my previous post on phonics, you know that I like to use characters to help make things practical and fun for my younger learners.
 I'm going to be referencing the character Dory again (If you have no idea what I'm talking about, read my previous blog about the second reading component).
 Pretending to speak like Dory, when she speaks "whale," helps us when sounding out words (decoding and phonics).
 However, when building fluency, we want to do the opposite.
 Giving two extremes helps students find their "sweet" spot in reading.
 Again, modeling is a great way to help students understand the meaning of reading fluently.

 Fluency assessments are usually timed.
 Depending on the words read per minute and accuracy of those words, determine the reading level of the student.
 Be mindful that students with disabilities, including Dyslexia, may have a hard time reading a ton of words quickly.
 I personally don't like timing my students because it makes some of them frustrated and doesn't give a true depiction of their reading level.
-Use your own judgement when determining grade level placement for students who struggle.
+Use your own judgment when determining grade level placement for students who struggle.
 At the end of the day, comprehension is the end goal (discussed in the next blog).